Projectors aren’t just good for business presentations or movies but are also best for gaming.

 Viewing Distance.
 You need to have around 8 feet of distance between the projector and the room so that it displays a clear and bright projection.

 Resolution.
-It has a 1920×1080 resolution which displays sharp and detailed images without downscaling or compressing it.
+It has a 1920×1080 resolution which displays sharp and detailed images without downscaling or compressing them.

 Bulb Life.
 Optoma 243 has a lamp life of 12000 hrs (500 days if you do gaming 24×7) that will make sure you will have to replace it every few years instead of annually.